GabrielCodreanu/Project/backend/README.md

 This directory hosts the Node.js/Express.js server and all backend code.
 It includes database access layers for SQL databases such as MySQL or PostgreSQL.
 The demo uses an in-memory SQLite database for simplicity, but the code can be adapted to other engines.

+3. Open `http://localhost:3001` in your browser.
+The backend serves the frontend files so you can access the React app directly from this URL.

 This directory hosts the Node.js/Express.js server and all backend code.
 It includes database access layers for SQL databases such as MySQL or PostgreSQL.
 The demo uses an in-memory SQLite database for simplicity, but the code can be adapted to other engines.